Generalized Gelfand-Dikii equation and solitonic electric fields for fermionic Schwinger pair production: Conclusions

 \section{Conclusions}

 We have extended to the spinor QED case an approach to Schwinger pair creation for purely time-dependent fields that is based on the Gelfand-Dikii equation rather than the mode equation or the Vlasov equation.
+Replacing the mode equation, an equation for $\psi^{(\pm)}_{\bf k}(t)$, by the Gelfand-Dikii equation, which is an equation for $\vert{\psi^{(\pm)}_{\bf k}}(t)\vert^2$, is suggested by the fact that the phase of $\psi^{(\pm)}_{\bf k}(t)$ is known to be redundant in the pair-creation context.
 As in the scalar QED case, the time evolution is then described by a real third-order linear differential equation, as compared to a second-order complex equation or an integro-differential equation.
-We hope to explore the usefulness of this equation for a direct numerical evaluation of pair creation rates in the future.
+We hope to explore the usefulness of this equation for a direct numerical evaluation of density of created pairs in the future.
 Here, our focus was on deriving this ``fermionic Gelfand-Dikii equation'', and searching for a fermionic generalization of the solitonic fields that in previous work on scalar QED had been discovered through the relation between the Gelfand-Dikii equation and the KdV equation.

 For the original solitonic fields, we have provided ample numerical evidence that they become pair non-creating for fermions by changing the parameter $p$ from integer to certain other ``magic'' values.
 However, these parameters turn out to depend on the choice of the reference momentum, and we were able to determine them only in a heuristic and approximate manner.
 This has led us to introduce an alternative family of solitonic fields that allow for an exact analytical treatment, resulting in the simple and universal criterion $p(p+1)=n^2$ for the absence of pair creation.
 Thus for any given reference momentum we are now in a position to construct electric fields that will create scalar particles but not spinor particles, and also the other way round.
-Thus, while spin effects are often negligible in Sauter-Schwinger pair creation, here they become decisive.
+Apart from their intrinsic physical interest, our soliton solutions may also become useful by providing a benchmark for numerical methods.

 We leave it to future work to search for some generalization of the KdV equation that hopefully would allow one to link our fermionic generalizations of the Gelfand-Dikii equation and of the solitonic fields in a way similar to what had emerged in \cite{Kim:2011jw} for the scalar case.